texxasrulez/roundcube_skins/README.md

 Installation is pretty straight forward.

 Copy calendar and libcalendaring folders to Roundcube Plugin folder, copy config.inc.php.dist to config.inc.php and change domain.ltd to your URL.
-These URL's are already configured for the default calendar url for Nextcloud.
+'These URL's are already configured for the default calendar url for Nextcloud.'

 Import sql schemas located in /driver/ folders to your database.